heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.2-three-tier-app/README.md

 ### Step 3 - Install Three Tier Application

-- Return to the AAP Web UI browser tab you opened in step 3 of the previous exercise.
-Navigate to Resources > Templates by clicking on "Templates" under the "Resources" group in the navigation menu.
+- In the AAP Web UI, navigate to Resources > Templates by clicking on "Templates" under the "Resources" group in the navigation menu.
 This will bring up a list of job templates that can be used to run playbook jobs on target hosts:

   ![Job templates listed on AAP Web UI](images/aap_templates.png)

-- Use the side pane menu on the left to select **Templates**.

 - Click ![launch](images/convert2rhel-aap2-launch.png) to the right of **CONVERT2RHEL / 98 - Three Tier App deployment** to launch the job.
 This will take ~2 minutes to complete.